samboy/MaraDNS/README.md

 MaraDNS compiles and runs with both Busybox versions of the core POSIX utilities as well as GNU coreutils.

+Note that while MaraDNS will compile, on systems without `/dev/urandom`, MaraDNS will not start up (the Windows port uses Windows-specific calls to get entropy).
+While `/dev/urandom` is not part of POSIX, and while it isn’t needed to *compile* MaraDNS, it is needed to *run* MaraDNS.

 ## Supported OSes

 MaraDNS is built and runs on Ubuntu 26.04 as of mid 2026.
 I also test